 Why this recipe works

-- You can control how strong the alcohol kick will be
+- You can control the alcohol level from a subtle warmth to a bold kick

 How easy is it to make homemade marshmallows?
 Easier than you think!
 At its essence, marshmallows are just a sugar syrup firmed up with gelatin.